Articles of Incorporation and Rules

 • Other necessary matters

-Article 7: Any member who wishes to run for representative must fill out the necessary information on a form prepared by the Representative Election Management Committee (hereinafter referred to as the "prescribed form") during the announced application period and submit it to the Chairman of the Representative Election Management Committee.
+Article 7 Any union member who wishes to run for representative must fill in the necessary information on the form prepared by the Representative Election Management Committee (hereinafter referred to as the "prescribed form") during the publicly announced application period and submit it to the Chairman of the Representative Election Management Committee.

 2. When a member wishes to recommend a candidate for representative, he/she may, with the consent of the member, fill out the necessary information on the designated form and submit the recommendation to the chairman of the representative election management committee during the period specified in the preceding paragraph